SfM-TTR: Using Structure from Motion for Test-Time Refinement of Single-View Depth Networks: Experimental Results

 Table~\ref{tab:ablation_1} shows a comparison between refining the complete network and only updating the encoder.
 Similar to~\cite{mccraith2020monocular}, we obtain better results when only updating the encoder, further showing how light refinement schemes should only focus on improving the underlying representation of the network.

-In~\cite{luo2020consistent}, they align the results from COLMAP and the network predictions using the mean of the per-image scale medians.
-As shown in Table~\ref{tab:ablation_2}, using this alignment in our SfM-TTR worsens significantly the performance on \mbox{AdaBins}.
+As shown in Table~\ref{tab:ablation_2}, using the mean of per-image medians~\cite{luo2020consistent, klodt2018supervising} alignment in our SfM-TTR, as well as other ablated versions of our method, worsens significantly the performance on \mbox{AdaBins}.
 The alignment is specially important for supervised models, as their scale is not corrected during the evaluation.
 With our alignment, we are accounting for outliers with RANSAC and for the heteroscedastic nature of the depth noise with weighted least squares, resulting in substantially more robust and accurate results.